Smyrna man arrested following alleged unemployment insurance scam

 According to a release from the U.S. Attorney's office, Hatter and Parker had fraudulent applications submitted electronically to workforce agencies in various states, including California, Georgia, and Michigan, between around July 1, 2020, and October 5, 2020.

-The applications fraudulently listed names and personal identifying information of individuals without their knowledge and consent, according to the office.
+The applications fraudulently listed names and personal identifying information of individuals without their knowledge and consent, according to the news release.

 After claims were approved, the state workforce agencies deposited the funds onto debit cards, and the debit cards were mailed to addresses in Smyrna and in Michigan that were controlled by Hatter and Parker.